The literatures, cultures and histories of the Portuguese-speaking world

 A journal publishing 2 issues per year

 Portuguese Studies is a peer-reviewed biannual multi-disciplinary journal devoted to research on the cultures, literatures, history and societies of the Lusophone world.
-The chair of the Editorial Board for 2021 is Catarina Fouto, and the Reviews Editor is Paul Melo e Castro.
+The Lead Editor of the Editorial Board for 2023 is Jane-Marie Collins, and the Reviews Editor is Emanuelle Rodrigues Dos Santos.

 Submissions.
 Scholarly contributions are invited on all subjects within the fields of the literature, culture, and history of Portugal, Brazil and the Portuguese-speaking countries of Africa.
 Material on Galician studies will be considered where there is a substantial relevance to Lusophone literatures, cultures and histories.
 All articles and reviews should be written in clear English and conform to MHRA Style.
 Submissions in Portuguese may be considered, but full peer review and publication will be conditional on provision of a satisfactory translation by or on behalf of the author.
 For more, see the Notes for Contributors section below.

 Colleagues may wish to note that the Editorial Board meets twice each year, normally in May and November.
 While routine business goes on throughout the year, major proposals (for example, for themed issues) are most likely to be decided on at these meetings.